-You should review your peers plan and blog entries and send them written feedback no later than 17 December 2018 aimed at helping them develop their ideas and/or their reflective writing.
+2. You should review your peers plan send them written feedback no later than 18 December 2019 aimed at helping them develop their ideas and/or their reflective writing.

 Reading and resource list

 Key resources will be listed /posted on the VLE that you will have access at the start of each module - the online learning materials for each session for the module should be looked at before the session and will contain links to electronic references available through the University Library and School of Clinical Medicine.
 This is a masters level course which means we expect you to read widely, going beyond suggested readings offered in each module.
 Some examples of indicative reading are provided at the end of this course guide.